 ‘Body as Shell’ portrays the artist’s ‘trace of myself’ into an ageless form.
 That transitioned, deformed self is magnificent; it is a fantasy, an invitation to a conversation, an object for the unreal worlds.
 The MET note about this work says that ‘the body appears to be withered away, no longer a mass but a mere shell.’
 That is, it is a shell, a centre of creation where pearls bloom more than (un)clothing, curiosities.

-In this work, as mentioned by Diana Seo Hyung Lee, ”the body is deformed, contorted, not grotesque, evoked by a delicate fabric, out of which portions of arms, legs and head emerge.
+About this work, Diana Seo Hyung Lee argue, ”the body is deformed, contorted, not grotesque, evoked by a delicate fabric, out of which portions of arms, legs and head emerge.
 By casting and reshaping the exterior layer of his body, Bala gives greater visibility to what is familiar through its distortion, as if to suggest that the body is not so much ours as we may think.
-The artist’s body, apart from the artist, takes on a life of its own”.
+The artist’s body, apart from the artist, takes on a life of its own.’

 Krispin Joseph PX, a poet and journalist, completed an MFA in art history and visual studies at the University of Hyderabad and an MA in sociology and cultural anthropology from the Central European University, Vienna.